Innovation and Strategic Network Formation: Benefits and Costs of Links

 \begin{proposition} Suppose $\delta=1$ and payoffs when no firm learns from $i$ and $i\in I$ are equal to $\phi(|I_i(\mathbf{p},\mathbf{q}|)$, where $\phi(x)$ is convex and $\frac{\phi(x_j)}{\phi(x_j')}\rightarrow 1$ along any sequence of $(x_j,x_j')$ such that $\frac{x_j}{x_j'}\rightarrow 1$.
 Then any sequence of symmetric equilibria with non-vanishing investment is critical. \end{proposition}

 The assumption that $\frac{\phi(x_j)}{\phi(x_j')}\rightarrow 1$ along any sequence of $(x_j,x_j')$ such that $\frac{x_j}{x_j'}\rightarrow 1$ bounds the rate of growth of $\phi(\cdot)$.
-In particular, this assumption holds if for any $C >0$ and any real $d\geq 1$.
-If payoffs instead grow at an exponential rate in the number of ideas, then a supercritical equilibrium is possible because an additional idea may be very valuable (see \citealp*{acemoglu2017endogenous} for a related effect).
+In particular, this assumption holds if $\phi(x)=Cx^d + O(x^{d-1})$ for any $C >0$ and any real $d\geq 1$.
+If payoffs instead grow at an exponential rate in the number of ideas, then a supercritical equilibrium is possible because an additional idea may be very valuable (see \citealp*{acemoglu2020endogenous} for a related effect).

 A special case is that firms can produce technologies of multiple complexities $k$, perhaps with different payoffs for technologies of different complexities.
 The growth condition will hold as long as the allowed complexities are bounded (independent of $n$).
+A consequence of the proposition in this case is that equilibrium profits are driven by technologies of the highest feasible complexity for $n$ large.
+At a critical equilibrium most profits come from rare events where a firm learns many ideas, and when this occurs the firm can produce many more technologies of higher complexities.
+This suggests that if firms can choose the complexity $k$ of their products, firms will produce more complex technologies (at least in large markets).